-Professor Sotomayor's research views sport as a window to observe and analyze politics, culture, and national identity in Latin America and the Caribbean.
-I also do research on genealogy and family history in Modern and Colonial Latin America.
+Dr. Sotomayor's research views sport as a window to observe and analyze politics, culture, and national identity in Latin America and the Caribbean.
+He also does research on historical genealogy and family history in Modern and Colonial Latin America.

 Works in progress:

 * Sotomayor, Antonio.
 Religious Games: The YMCA, Sport, and Imperial Statecraft in Cuba and Puerto Rico, 1898-1950s. (book length project in preparation).